marceloroland/betssonTest/README.md

 ## ❓ Support

-If you need help running the project, contact the project maintainer or the QA team lead.
+If you need help running the project, contact marcelo.roland@outlook.com